888 Business and Investment Visa

 Business Criteria – “2 out of 3” Requirements

-- Net Personal and Business Assets: The business and personal assets had a net value of at least $600,000.
-This applies to the 12 month period ending immediately before the application was made and said assets continue to have this net value.
+- Net Personal and Business Assets had a net value of at least $600,000 during the 12 months immediately before the application was made, and assets continue to have this net value.

 Lawful Acquisition of Assets

 Assets must have been lawfully acquired, which must be proven with evidence as part of the application.